 - Film Marathon!
-Enjoy a FREE showing of Frozen at 1pm, followed by a marathon of FREE showings of the great holiday classics until the wee hours of the morning.
+Enjoy a FREE showing of a CURRENT HOLIDAY MOVIE at 1pm, followed by a marathon of FREE showings of the great holiday classics until the wee hours of the morning.
 Donations are gladly accepted for the Valley Cinema Go Digital or Go Dark campaign!

 - Grown-Up Story Hour!
 For six months now, the monthly "Grown-Up Story Hour" has been gaining popularity in Little Falls, as dozens of people have gathered to hear readings ranging from Flannery O'Connor short stories to great Irish poets such as Yeats.
-For Christmas in Little Falls, we will enjoy two readings around the theme of nativity: a clever and delightful story by Alan Gurganus of women becoming heroic at a bridge party, and a wondrous nostalgic Christmastime poem by Dylan Thomas.
+For Christmas in Little Falls, we will enjoy readings around the themes of of the holidays.
 Grown-Up Story Hour begins at 4:30pm at Ole Sal's!"

 - Seasonal Music!
 Enjoy the seasonal music of the Benton Hall Hand Bell Chorus, followed by piano and instrumental recitals by Benton Hall and LFHS students.
 Starts at at the Mohawk Valley Center for the Arts.

-- Heard and the Wonderfish!
-Rock with the fantastic new local band phenomenon, Heard and the Wonderfish!
+- Great Music!
+Rock with the most fantastic local bands!
 Enjoy the trendy music, along with a wine-tasting and great food, at the Piccolo Café from 2-4pm!

 Waiters’ races began in Paris in the 1930s, and in Little Falls the bartenders’ race was once a favorite during the Canal Celebration.
-Come enjoy thes resurrection of the great event during Christmas in Little Falls with our First Annual Waiter/Waitress Race and cheer on your favorite staff from our great local restaurants and pubs!
-Race starts at 10am at The Renaissance!
+Come enjoy this resurrection of the great event during Christmas in Little Falls with our Second Annual Waiter/Waitress Race and cheer on your favorite staff from our great local restaurants and pubs!
+Race starts at 11am at The Renaissance!
 Download your pledge forms here !

 Historical Tours and Events!

 Visit the Little Falls Historical Society Museum between 9am and 2pm on Saturday, and see the special Christmas-themed exhibit!
-This year the museum features fascinating displays on wintertime life and recreation in our historical Erie Canal city!
 Afterwards, walk up to take a guided tour of the historical WCA mansion on Garden Street, and enjoy the special Christmas decorations.
 Finally, at 1pm be sure to come down to Benton Landing for a walking tour of historical Canal Place, sponsored by the Little Falls Historical Society!